inmanta/inmanta-core/docs/commands.rst

 Commands
 ********

-All impera commands and services are started by the ``impera`` command.
+All inmanta commands and services are started by the ``inmanta`` command.
 This page provides an overview of all subcommands available:

 .. argparse::
-   :module: impera.app
+   :module: inmanta.app
    :func: cmd_parser
-   :prog: impera
+   :prog: inmanta